 This objective is measured using SLO 12 for school and SLO 13 for clinical mental health.
-Students scored an average of 3.80 on the school specialization and an average of 3.7 on the clinical specialization.
-Additionally, comments from the exit survey suggest that students were able to develop the knowledge in their chosen specialty areas.
+Students scored an average of 3.6 on the school specialization and an average of 3.7 on the clinical specialization.
+Additionally, comments from the exit survey suggest that students were able to develop the knowledge in their chosen specialty areas and would like to continue this exploration.

 Additionally, site supervisors rated the program a 3.8 when asked about preparing students to develop in-depth knowledge of their self-selected specialized areas of counseling which falls between meeting expectations (3) and exceeding expectations (4).
+Of note, many site supervisors noted the addition of more trauma focused curriculum as a significant bonus.